The whole reason you watch a TV show is because it ends. If I wanted a long, boring story with no point to it, I’ve got my life."

 Try adding a multimedia twist – after all, every David Attenborough documentary Ends with Impact.
 Start with these ideas in The magic of technology – inspiring great writing.

-Members of Teacher Hub can download many resources for teaching informative writing, including the Informative Writing Graph, samples of text types including factual recounts, news reports and information reports, Fast Starts and dozens of Seven Steps Writing Prompts.
-Members, please log in first, then visit the Resource Library.
+Download resources for teaching informative writing, including the Informative Writing Graph, samples of text types including factual recounts, news reports and information reports, Fast Starts and dozens of Seven Steps Writing Prompts from Teacher Hub.
+Find them in the Resource Library.